haywirelabs/hwl/resumes/resumeTech.md

 _Responsibilities_

 * Lead Continuous Integration team for Centers for Medicare & Medicaid Services (CMS) Healthcare.gov LEARN project
-* Act as point-of-contact regarding Continuous Integration, Automated Testing, Application Deployment, and Technical Security issues
+* Act as point-of-contact regarding Continuous Integration, automated testing, application deployment, and technical security issues
-* Develop on supporting projects on an ad hoc basis
+* Development on supporting projects on an ad hoc basis
 * Software architecture, design and development on the Aquilent Olympus product from concept to V1.0 release
-* Work with stakeholders to identify UI and functional solutions for managing government-industry Cloud environments, focusing on Amazon Web Services (AWS)
+* Work with stakeholders to identify User Interface (UI) and functional solutions for managing government-industry cloud environments, focusing on Amazon Web Services (AWS)
-* Systems analysis and development for Medicaid.gov.
+* Systems analysis and development for Medicaid.gov

 _Achievements_